Cracked Security: Why a Cracked VPN Could Cost You

 While it may be attractive to use a pirated version of the software, there is a huge VPN disadvantage if something goes wrong.

 Since the cracked version of the VPN won’t be covered, you won't have access to customer support.
-You’ll also lose access to updates of the latest version as it’s released by the developer.
+You’ll also lose access to updates as they're released by the developer.
 This can result in security issues and hacking as patches won’t be available.
 There are also likely to be features missing or features that don’t work properly.

 4. Adware